rust-lang/rust-wiki-backup/Note-development-policy.md

 ## Milestone and priority nomination and triage

 While Rust point releases are time-based (not feature-based) we still prioritize which issues to work on, particularly as we progress toward the first major release.
-High-priority issues are tagged with the `P` tags, and optionally assigned to a major release milestone (which is feature-based).
+High-priority issues are tagged with the `P` tags, and optionally assigned to a major release milestone (which are feature-based).
 Issues that impact backwards compatibility are always high priority, but there are [additional criteria](Note-priority-issue-criteria) as well.

 When you see an issue that fits the criteria: